 Skip to main content

 Amazon (AWS) S3 is an object storage service offering industry-leading scalability, data availability, security, and performance.
-Host your assets in the cloud and serve them using CloudFormation as a CDN.
+Host your assets in the cloud and serve them via a CDN such as Amazon CloudFront.

 By using the S3 destination you can immediately send your assets to your own S3 bucket in any region, making it quick and easy to host your assets in your own AWS account.